Browse our jobs and apply for your next role.

 Many people find comfort in the standard five-day, 9-to-5 work week: knowing what time they need to arrive at work and what time to call it a day.

-So when the pandemic set in at the start of the year, the structure and routine of permanent, full-time work was significantly impacted.
+So when the pandemic set in at the start of the year, the structure and routine of permanent, full-time work were significantly impacted.
 With no office or workplace to come-and-go from, lockdowns meant remote working was now the norm.

 But evidently, flexibility was not quite for everyone.